Solstice at Stonehenge graphic

 Campers of all ages are welcome.
 Children must be closely supervised by their caregivers at all times.

-Every ticket supports education programs at Maryhill Musem of Art.
+Every ticket supports education programs at Maryhill Museum of Art.

 We value your participation in this experience.
-If you are interested in contributing music, dance, poetry, or storytelling to the evening or morning events, please email maryhill@maryhillmuseum.org with the subject line “Solstice at Stonehenge creative” and include a phone number where we can contact you to learn more.
+If you are interested in contributing music, dance, poetry, or storytelling to the evening or morning events, please email event co-organizer David Lee at dav@dav00.com with the words “Solstice at Maryhill Stonehenge” in the subject line and include a phone number where we can contact you to learn more.

 What should I bring?